Aldo Leão Ramírez: 2012–13

 Despite various transfer rumors, Ramírez stayed in Morelia and made his Apertura 2012 debut in a scoreless draw against Cruz Azul.
-On September 14, 2012, in an away match against Pachuca, Ramírez assisted Carlos Ochoa on Morelia's second goal of the match, Morelia ended up losing 3–2.
 Like the previous season, Ramírez appeared in 15 of the 17 matches but was booked eight times, the most of any of his seasons in Morelia.
-Morelia ended the season in fifth with 27 points and faced Club América in the quarterfinals, due to getting a call-up from José Pekerman for Colombia's friendly against Brazil, Ramírez was unable to play the first leg in Morelia in which Morelia lost 2–0.
-Ramírez returned in the second leg at Estadio Azteca but was booked in the 55th minute as Morelia won 2–1 but lost on aggregate 3–2 and were eliminated.
+Morelia ended the season in fifth with 27 points and faced Club América in the quarterfinals; due to getting a call-up from José Pekerman for Colombia's friendly against Brazil, Ramírez was unable to play the first leg in Morelia in which Morelia lost 2–0.
+Ramírez returned for the second leg at Estadio Azteca as Morelia won 2–1 but lost on aggregate 3–2 and were eliminated.

-Ramírez was booked in the first game of the Clausura 2013 season against Cruz Azul after a protest to the referee, the match ended in a 3–3 draw.
-On February 3, 2013, Ramírez played his 150th match for Morelia but the feat was overshadowed by a 3–1 loss to Puebla.
-Ramírez first assist came when he assisted Jefferson Montero in the first goal in a 3–2 win against Pachuca.
-His second assist of the season came when he assisted Carlos Ochoa in the third goal of the 4–0 victory over Atlante.
-His third assist of the season came against Toluca when he headed the ball to Jefferson Montero who put Morelia ahead 1–0, Morelia ended up winning 2–1.
+On 3 February 2013, Ramírez played his 150th match for Morelia but the feat was overshadowed by a 3–1 loss to Puebla.
 When Morelia sacked Rubén Omar Romano and replaced him with Carlos Bustos, Morelia went undefeated in the last 10 matches of the season and ended in fourth place with 30 points.
-Morelia faced Cruz Azul in the quarterfinals of the liguilla, Ramírez played the full match of the first leg at Estadio Azul as Cruz Azul won 4–2 and ended Morelia's 10 match unbeaten streak.
-Ramírez was booked in the 52 minute of the second leg which Morelia won 1–0 after a goal by Rodrigo Salinas but it was not enough to advance as the aggregate score was 4–3.
+Morelia faced Cruz Azul in the quarterfinals of the liguilla and Ramírez played the full match of the first leg at Estadio Azul as Cruz Azul won 4–2 and ended Morelia's 10 match unbeaten streak.
+Morelia won the second leg 1–0 after a goal by Rodrigo Salinas but it was not enough to advance as the aggregate score was 4–3.
+Ramirez ended the season with four assists.